HOW TO TAKE CARE OF YOUR PIERCING IN THE SUMMER

 It’s the season to show off, making it the perfect month to get a new body modification.
 However, the sunny period can also be harmful to new body art, so it’s important to know how to take care of your piercing in the summertime.

 Summer is the time for holidays, which means two things – sun and water.
 The sun can seriously affect both healed and new piercings.
 It’s important to wear sunscreen with a high SPF, especially on the areas that you’ve gotten pierced.
 There are sun creams that are suitable for pierced skin, so you don’t have to worry about the impact of the UV rays.
 Try to keep the area covered from the sun as much as possible and stick to the shade when you can.
 For example, a big sun hat would be great for shielding new ear piercings from the sun.

 Although you may be surrounded by water, it’s vital you avoid swimming in public pools or in the sea, especially if your piercing hasn’t healed properly by the time you’re away.
 If you do decide to go for a swim, make sure you clean the pierced area immediately after, ensuring the wound is dry too.
-You could also apply oils to stop the chlorine and salt having a negative effect on your body art.

 During the summer season, you are prone to sweat, even if you’re just lying in the sunny rays.
 Sweating can make your piercing irritant and inflamed.
 It can also make your piercing smell funny!
 Although sweating is pretty unavoidable, taking the extra steps to look after your piercing are not.
 Make sure you clean the area after you’ve been out in the sun with an aftercare solution, even if your piercing has fully healed.
 Remember that sweating may also make sunscreen ineffective, so reapply sun cream to the area regularly.